 This could range from the obvious, Buffy the Vampire Slayer or Charmed come to mind.
 But it's not the obvious I'm searching for.
 It's more subtle, based in someway in reality.
 Stories centered around Queen Victoria or Claire Frasier in Outlander.
 Or even closer to home, the women of Criminal Minds.

-It's at those points when the search becomes the focus, looking for that story that will inspire me.
-One thing that can pick me up from this downer I've been in.
-Something to lift me up from the muck.
+It's at those points when the search becomes the focus, looking for that story that will inspire me and lift me from the muck.
+It's the one thing that can pick me up from this downer I've been in.

 I'm drawn to stories of women and their struggles.
-Not because they struggle and that makes me feel better; rather I'm so very curious, how they overcome and rebound and say “Screw you!” and do what they want anyway.
+Not because they struggle although that makes me feel better; rather I'm so very curious about how they overcome and rebound and say “Screw you!”

 Queen Victoria and Claire Frasier wanted more, wanted to be heard.
 Sometimes they knew it would have been easier to be born a man.
 I look to them with admiration whether they are real or just pretend and realize, we all have our issues.
 Our downfalls.
 Our time to shine.
 I don't want to be them.
 I want to be me.
 To be my own hero and prove to myself that I am a good writer, I can do this for a living.
 Giving up isn't an option.

 I write my own hero in Annie Pearce.
 A women I wrote to be real, to be admirable.
 To rise and fall in a real way.
 I want readers to connect with her, to understand her.
 To love her and at times hate her because she can be vulnerable.

 She is me and I am her and as I work through my ups and downs through specifically sought after television shows, I also channel that energy into a hero of my own creation and hope that someone who needs her, can find her, just like I've done in my own search.

 Here's to us, who search for that extra lift.
 A hero that inspires our dreams and grows side by side with us as we live our real woman lives.